 - Relocation expenses (where applicable)

-- Advances of expenses for work travel
+- An advance of expenses for work travel

-- Tax-efficient options for additional pension and bike schemes
+- Tax-efficient pension enhancements and bike schemes

-- A referral incentive for hard-to-fill roles
+- A referral payment for recommending a candidate to a hard-to-fill role

 You can also find information on our Terms and Conditions here.